Low-Residency Master of Fine Arts in Creative Writing (MFA)

-Residencies take place every year in early August and last 10 days
+Residencies take place every year in late July and last 10 days

-Are students in the low-residency MFA program eligible for the Rachel Carson Fellowship?
+Are students in the low-residency MFA program eligible for Fellowships?

-The Rachel Carson Fellowship and other fellowships are only for resident MFA students as they involve work on the campus.
+Fellowships and assistantships are only for resident MFA students as they involve work on the campus.

 Should I study with just one writer?